benjamin-j-cooper/benjamin-j-cooper.github.io/docs/_includes/projects/rf_project.md

 The problem consists of 2 separate datasets: Travel data & Survey data.
 Travel data has information related to passengers and attributes related to the Shinkansen train, in which they traveled.
 The survey data is aggregated data of surveys indicating the post-service experience.
 You are expected to treat both these datasets as raw data and perform any necessary data cleaning/validation steps as required.

-The data has been split into two groups and provided in the Dataset folder.
-The folder contains both train and test data separately.
+The data has been split into train and test data previously.

 Train_Data
 Test_Data